rieckpil/progmot/content/post/writing-a-book-remotely.md

 While scrolling through my Twitter feed I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.

-Small anecdote how it started with a simple tweet by Tom.
+Small anecdote how it started with a simple Tweet by Tom.

+TODO: Include Tweet with Twitter Embed

 We next met with the intent to share experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.